trevormorgan/git-katas/basic-cherry-pick/README.md

 We currently have this git history in our exercise repository :

-    A - B - C - D         master
+    A - B - C - D         main
           \
             E - F - G - H feature

-As you can see the `feature` branch and the `master` branch have progressed with different commits.
-We want to cherry pick the commits F and G and add them onto the master branch, so that our Git history looks like this:
+As you can see the `feature` branch and the `main` branch have progressed with different commits.
+We want to cherry pick the commits F and G and add them onto the main branch, so that our Git history looks like this:

-    A - B - C - D - F - G master
+    A - B - C - D - F - G main
           \
             E - F - G - H feature